Nova Scotia vacation rentals

 To experience all that Nova Scotia has to offer, visit between May and October.
 Autumn is quite appealing, when you can take in the fall colours while staying at your cottage rental in Nova Scotia.
 You can also experience many of the festivals that occur in Nova Scotia throughout the year, like the Halifax Pop Explosion in the fall, which offers live music and food, and July’s Halifax Jazz Festival.
 Be aware that in winter some restaurants and shops may close for the season.
 The late spring offers warm weather, allowing visitors to explore the outdoors as much as they want.

-What are the top things to do in Nova Scotia?
+Top things to do in Nova Scotia

 Peggy’s Cove Lighthouse

 Nova Scotia has more than 160 lighthouses, but none are quite like Peggy’s Cove Lighthouse.
 Built in 1915, this red-topped lighthouse stands above a rocky shore overlooking the Atlantic Ocean.
 And although the lighthouse and its surroundings are designated as a preservation area, it is still an active beacon for ships passing by this vibrant fishing community.
 Take a hike on nearby trails or enjoy a lobster feast at one of the local restaurants.

 The town of Lunenburg is a historic Nova Scotia coastal community and a UNESCO world heritage site.
 Seventy percent of the original colonial buildings still greet visitors with their colourful facades.
 Visit one of the quaint local coffee shops or enjoy the independent shops around town.
 Tour the local distillery and sample their famous raspberry liqueur, or dine on comfort food like vegan fish and chips or beet gnocchi at nearby restaurants.